freealise/freealise/AudioNoise.md

 whistle through peaking+notch filter (phaser) controlled by pitch detector (~pll) to lower octave (for bass)
 or 10 comb filters (flanger) with touchscreen (more can be set in advance); control lp|bp|hp filtered noise (for drums and percussion)

-! ambient noise generator with input from sensors
+! ambient noise generator with input from sensors (for meditation and brainwave entrainment)

 frequency, phase and impulse response in visualizer
 http://www.falstad.com/dfilter/